-Health care reform may have an impact on all segments of the health care industry.
+Healthcare reform may have an impact on all segments of the healthcare industry.

-On March 23, 2010, the U.S. government enacted the Patient Protection and Affordable Care Act ("PPACA").
-A companion bill, the Health Care Education Affordability Reconciliation Act of 2010, which was enacted by the U.S. government on March 30, 2010, contains amendments to the PPACA.
-Together, these bills (the "Acts") represent the most comprehensive overhaul ever enacted of both the public and private health care systems in the United States.
+In March 2010, the U.S. government enacted the Patient Protection and Affordable Care Act, as amended by the Health Care Education and Reconciliation Act of 2010 (collectively, "PPACA"), which represented the most comprehensive overhaul of both the public and private healthcare systems ever enacted in the United States.

-The Acts impose on manufacturers a variety of additional rebates, discounts, fees, taxes and reporting and regulatory requirements.
+The PPACA imposes on manufacturers a variety of additional rebates, discounts, fees, taxes and reporting and regulatory requirements.
 Changes to the healthcare system enacted as part of healthcare reform in the United States, as well as the increased purchasing power of entities that negotiate on behalf of Medicare, Medicaid, and private sector beneficiaries, may result in increased pricing pressure by influencing, for instance, the reimbursement policies of third-party payors.
 We cannot predict which additional measures may be adopted or the impact of current and additional measures on the marketing, pricing and demand for our products.